 Whether you’re an existing Westpac customer or are considering a switch, here’s what you need to know about Altitude Rewards.

 Westpac Altitude, Altitude Platinum and Altitude Black cardholders amass points on their everyday spend by using their credit cards to pay for everything from their weekly groceries through to their next trip abroad.

-Exactly what you’ll earn depends on your account type and which card you use: standard Altitude and Altitude Platinum customers collect two Altitude points per dollar spent on their Altitude American Express card and one Altitude point per dollar on the matching Visa, up to 5,000 points per month for standard cardholders and 7,500 points per month for Platinum users.
+Exactly what those new cards will earn remains to be seen, but at present, Altitude Classic and Altitude Platinum customers can collect two Altitude points per dollar spent on their Altitude American Express card and one Altitude point per dollar on the matching Visa.

-Look to Altitude Black for the bank’s highest earn rates with 2.5 Altitude points per dollar spent via the Altitude Black AMEX and 1.25 Altitude points per dollar served up when using the Mastercard, with no monthly or yearly cap.
+At the top end of the range, Altitude Black offers the bank’s highest earn rates with 2.5 Altitude points per dollar spent via the current Altitude Black AMEX and 1.25 Altitude points per dollar served up when using the Mastercard, with no monthly or yearly cap.